+- SF-424 and SF-LLL (in Grants.gov).

-- · Proposal Narrative - Budget Web-Based Form (The web-based form includes the budget details and the budget narrative.) - Curriculum Vitae/Resumes/Biosketches for Senior/Key Personnel.
-(For purposes of this solicitation, "senior/key personnel" means the principal investigator, and any and all co-principal investigators, and other significant contributors.)
+- Proposal Narrative (in JustGrants).

+- Budget Web-Based Form, which includes the budget details and the budget narrative (in JustGrants).

+- Financial Management and System of Internal Controls Questionnaire, including applicant disclosure of high-risk status (in JustGrants). - Curriculum Vitae/Resumes for Key Personnel.
+(For purposes of this solicitation, "key personnel" means the principal investigator, all co-principal investigators, and other significant contributors.)

-If NIJ determines that an application does not include these elements, it will neither proceed to peer review, nor receive further consideration.
+If NIJ determines that an application does not include these elements, it will not proceed to peer review and will not receive any further consideration.

-Information to Complete the Application for Federal Assistance (SF-424) in Grants.gov
+Content of the SF-424 in Grants.gov

 The SF-424 must be submitted in Grants.gov.
 It is a required standard form used as a cover sheet for submission of pre-applications, applications, and related information.
-See the OJP Grant Application Resource Guide for additional information on completing the SF-424.
+See the Application Resource Guide for additional information on completing the SF-424.